 Command Ability – Strike When They’re Vulnerable: This gives all friendly characters with the House of Virtue keyword, so all this gang, Penetration -2 on their weapons.
 Changing the humble Stilleto of the Harlots into an armour piercing Stilleto.
 I don’t know what they are doing with the enemy in the streets to make them… Vulnerable… But it’s clearly effective.

 She also has a passive ability, giving all House of Virtue characters, Companion: House of Virtue.
-This means no one should run out of will points.
-Allowing you to really boost dice on those crucial dice rolls.
+So anyone with House of Virtue can use her Mind value.

 The Dancer is the gangs Hero choice.
 In the brothel her job is to entice and excite visitors before spending time with their choice of Harlot.
 They entertain and mesmerise.
 Yet their Dance means something very different while out on the dangerous streets of Venice.